Leading Strategic Projects Successfully

 Overview

 Anticipate unforeseen developments, drive change and create value.
-Enhance your strategic project execution skills on the Cambridge Judge Business School’s highly interactive programme, Leading Strategic Projects Successfully.
-Exploring simulations, exercises, role-playing, case studies, discussions and lectures, learn from senior faculty who have a wealth of experience with diverse organisations at moments of strategic change and leave with a clear understanding of practical tools to apply directly to your own projects.
+Enhance your strategic project leadership skills on Cambridge Judge Business School’s highly interactive programme, Leading Strategic Projects Successfully.
+Explore simulations, exercises, role-play, case studies, discussions and lectures, and learn from senior Cambridge faculty who have a wealth of experience with diverse organisations at moments of strategic change.
+You will leave with a clear understanding of practical tools and leadership behaviours to apply directly to your own complex projects.

 Benefits and career impact

-Projects act as a vehicle for different organisational initiatives.
-They can also throw up major challenges.
+Projects act as a vehicle through which organisations execute strategy, innovate and adapt.
+Leading them well can accelerate careers, while failing to do so can stall innovation.
 Learn to master complex and uncertain situations, motivate high-performance project teams and manage your stakeholders.

 - Learn the fundamentals of better planning and control.

-- Gain a digital certificate of completion from Cambridge Judge Business School Executive Education.
+- Earn a digital certificate of completion from Cambridge Judge Business School Executive Education.

 - Take advantage of new opportunities, drive change and create value for your business.

 One common pitfall is that managers are good at tracking activities.
-They are less good at understanding and working with the actors behind the activities – team members, stakeholders, partners, and such.
-A second pitfall is one I’ve mentioned earlier.
+But they are less good at understanding and working with the actors behind the activities – team members, stakeholders, and partners.
+A second pitfall is the one I’ve mentioned earlier.
 They do not adapt the management approach to fit the nature of the project.

 Intuitively we all know what defines a complex project but being given the tools to break a difficult project down into its constituent parts (and clearly articulate the challenges) is incredibly useful in helping to better govern/manage towards a successful outcome.